timeseriesAI/tsai/README.md

 You’ll need to: \* prepare X (time series input) and the target y (see [documentation](https://timeseriesai.github.io/tsai/data.preparation.html))
-\* select one of tsai’s models ending in Plus (TSTPlus, InceptionTimePlus, TSiTPlus, etc).
+\* select PatchTST or one of tsai’s models ending in Plus (TSTPlus, InceptionTimePlus, TSiTPlus, etc).
 The model will auto-configure a head to yield an output with the same shape as the target input y.